Nekroze/codeforthought/chapter/playground.rst

    >>> name = "Taylor \"Nekroze\" Lawson"

-The above example works perfectly well in python to store a string of my name.
+The above example works perfectly well in :term:`Python` to store a string of my name.
 But there are some important things here.
 If a string is any text between two quotation marks then how do we include the same quotation mark in our text!
 For this we have *Escape Sequences* these are characters that have a backslash